giotto-ai/giotto-tda/README.rst

    cd giotto-learn
    pip install -e ".[tests, doc]"

-From there any change in the library files will be immediately available on your machine.
+This way, you can pull the library's latest changes and make them immediately available on your machine.
+Note: we recommend upgrading ``pip`` and ``setuptools`` to a recent version before installing in this way.

 Testing
 ~~~~~~~